fc-io/working-with-alvis-from-ki/README.md

 ## Stop GPU Allocation

 You can recover any GPU hours left if you are done before the requested time has run out.
+This of course a good practice.

 First find the jobid.